Poultry Housing

 Walk-In Access Makes Cleaning Easy

-• A chook house on skids is a good idea should you require to move it from paddock to paddock.
+- A hen house on skids is a good idea should you require to move it from paddock to paddock.
+Add lugs for easy towing.

-• If you are looking at having a permanent house site we recommend raising the house off the ground so the chooks can use the underside area to dust bath and keep it free resident rodents.
+- If you are looking at having a permanent house site we recommend raising the house off the ground so the hens can use the underside area to dust bath and keep it free resident rodents.

-• We recommend shavings in the nest boxes.
+- We recommend wood shavings in the nest boxes.
 Using hay or straw is not ideal as once damp is an easy breeding ground for moulds, fungi and spores plus it begins to smell dank.
+Or try our wonderful new chicken nest liner!

-Avoid chook houses made of tongue and groove or batten timbers as they offer the red mite lots of lovely places to hide!
+TIP!
+Avoid chook houses made of tongue and groove or batten timbers as they offer red mite plenty of lovely places to hide!
 Too much fancy insulation in the walls will attract and harbor red mites.

 A chicken coop essentially incorporates a cosy house with a roost and laying area that gives chickens access to an attached enclosed outdoor run.

-The Omlet Coops include the house and the enclosed run.
+Omlet Chicken Coops include the house and the enclosed run.
 The runs are made from strong steel weld mesh, virtually impossible for predators to break.
 A unique anti-tunnel skirt sits flat on the ground and prevents animals from digging in.
 You can extend the run in 1m sections if you wish.
 The Eglu can be positioned on grass or any other surface such as wood chippings or rough ground where the chickens can rummage.
-A run ensures that when you are out and about you can be sure that your chickens are safe.
+A run ensures that when you are outside you can be sure that your chickens are safe.

 A Mobile Coop is Essential

-For those of us wanting to keep a few hens in our garden finding a chicken coop that is easy to move is going to be our main priority.
+For those of us wanting to keep a few hens in our garden finding a chicken coop that is easy to move is going to be your main priority.

 We highly recommend Omlet Chicken Coops if you are looking for mobility as they can be easily manoeuvred to a new area by one person.